germanattanasio/audio-analysis/README.md

 ### How this app works
 The Audio Analysis application extracts concepts from YouTube videos.

 To begin, select or specify a YouTube video.
 As the video streams, the [Speech to Text][speech_to_text] service transcribes its audio track.
-That text is then piped to the [AlchemyLanguage][alchemylanguage] service for analysis.
-The AlchemyLanguage extracts concepts from the trascription.
-When AlchemyLanguage identifies a concept from the audio, it returns that concept and an associated confidence score.
+That text is then piped to the [AlchemyLanguage][alchemy_language] service for analysis, it extracts concepts from the trascription with an associated score

 ## Getting started

-The application is written in [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
-Instructions for downloading and installing these are included in the following procedure.

-The following instructions explain how to [fork the project on GitHub](https://github.com/watson-developer-cloud/audio-analysis#fork-destination-box) and push that fork to Bluemix using the `cf` command-line interface (CLI) for Cloud Foundry.
+The following instructions explain how to deploy this sample to Bluemix using the `cf` command-line interface (CLI) for Cloud Foundry.
 If you want to run the application locally, see the next section, [Running the application locally](#running-the-application-locally):

-  1. Log into GitHub and fork the project repository.
-Clone your fork to a folder on your local system and change to that folder.
+  1. Fork the project.
+  2. Clone the fork into your computer.

-  2. Create a Bluemix account.
-[Sign up][sign_up] in Bluemix or use an existing account.
-Watson services in beta are free to use, as are GA services in the standard plan below a certain usage threshold.
+  3. [Sign up][sign_up] in Bluemix or use an existing account.

-  3. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.
+  4. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.

-  4. If it is not already installed on your system, install [Node.js](http://nodejs.org/).
-Installing Node.js will also install the `npm` command.

-  <a name="step5"></a>
-  5. Edit the `manifest.yml` file in the folder that contains your fork and replace `audio-analysis` with a unique name for your copy of the application.
+  5. Edit the `manifest.yml` file in the folder that contains your fork and replace `audio-analysis-starter-kit` with a unique name for your application.
 The name that you specify determines the application's URL, such as `application-name.mybluemix.net`.
 The relevant portion of the `manifest.yml` file looks like the following:

     ```yml
     applications: